-Most all local stations offer mobile apps for watching local TV shows on your smartphone or other mobile device for free.
+Many local stations offer mobile apps for watching local TV shows on your smartphone or other mobile devices for free.
 CBS, ABC, NBC, Fox and the CW stations all offer mobile apps that allow you to stream local TV shows on your mobile app without the need for a subscription or a cable or satellite hookup.

 It’s important to note that each app works a bit differently.
 The CBS app allows viewers to see full episodes of their favorite CBS shows on-demand the day after they air.

 However, if you want access to live streaming or to their full archives, you’ll have to pay for their CBS All Access package which I talked about earlier.
-As I mentioned before, CBS All Access has packages starting at $5.99 per month.
+As I mentioned, CBS All Access has packages starting at $5.99 per month.

-The NBC app offers free viewing of recent episodes of some new shows and some older episodes and shows from your mobile device, however, live streaming and some recent episodes require mobile viewers to have a satellite or cable provider.
+The NBC app offers free viewing of recent episodes of some new shows.
+They also offer some older episodes and shows from your mobile device.
+While live streaming and some recent episodes require mobile viewers to have a satellite or cable provider.

 The CW app is probably the least akin to live TV.
-Although they do offer streaming for free, they only offer viewing of the five most recent episodes for each show.
+While they offer to stream for free, they only offer to view the five most recent episodes of each show.
 And there’s not an option to view more if you have a TV subscription provider.

-Mobile apps are also available for a number of other TV cable channels.
+Also, mobile apps are also available for some other TV cable channels.

-Although mobile apps without TV subscription packages may not give you every option for watching your favorite local channel’s shows without a cable subscription, they do help you increase the number of shows you can see for free on your mobile device.
+Mobile apps without TV subscription packages may not give you every option for watching your favorite local channel’s shows without a cable subscription.
+Yet, they do help you increase the number of shows you can see for free on your mobile device.

-With the wide variety of ways you can watch local TV without having a cable or satellite subscription, there’s just one more reason to cut the cord and stop paying for expensive cable TV packages.
-Using the information above can help you determine which route is the most cost effective and convenient for you.
+Considering the wide variety of ways you can watch local TV without cable or satellite, it’s just one more reason to cut the cord and stop paying for expensive cable TV packages.
+Using the information above can help you determine which route is the most cost-effective and convenient for you.

-How do you watch local TV without a cable package?
+How do you watch local TV without cable?